 As a result, the return on investment (ROI) of Customer Validation is immense.
 A relatively small investment in CV will pay for itself many times over by decreasing costs and increasing sales as you release better versions of your product.

 Who Does CV Apply to?

-Effectively every product with a customer will benefit from Customer Validation.
-While CV is most visibly associated with cutting-edge, B2C products (such as smart home products and wearables), any product with an end user will benefit from getting validation from members of their market before launch.
-This means that Customer Validation is critical to all product types, including hardware, software, and services.
-It’s also important for products with all types of audiences, such as consumer, business, and enterprise.
+In essence, every product with a customer will benefit from Customer Validation.
+While CV is most visibly associated with cutting-edge, B2C products (such as smart home products and wearables), any product with an end user benefits from pre-release market validation.

 Where Does CV Live in My Company?